-I was first alerted to this piece when a friend sent me an e-mail link on Monday morning.
+I was first alerted to this piece when a friend sent me an e-mail on Monday morning.
 It came out in one of the Sunday papers and it was titled “Talk to us, Mr President”.

 The cynical author made much of the fact that President Peter Mutharika isn’t much of an orator.
 I’m not going to rehash all what he said here because it’s rather irrelevant, anyway.